-In Italy, according to the data presented by the agency We are social in the annual report “Digital 2020”, there are almost 50 million users who surf the internet every day and 35 million who are active on social channels.
+In Italy, according to the data presented by the agency We are social inthe annual report “Digital 2021”, there are almost 50 million users who surf the internet every day and 41 million who are active on social channels.

-In particular, Internet use by young people is particularly high: data from the latest OECD report “Digital Economy Outlook 2020” show that the age of first internet access has decreased in almost all OECD countries in recent years.
-However, as for students, the data of the 2018 OECD PISA report show that the increase in internet users does not correspond to a significant growth in digital skills.
+In particular, Internet use by young people is particularly high: data from the latest OECD report “Digital Economy Outlook 2020” show that the age of first internet accesshas decreased in almost all OECD countries in recent years.
+However, as for students, the data of the2018 OECD PISA report (OECD member countries and Associates decided to postpone the PISA 2021 assessment to 2022 and the PISA 2024 assessment to 2025 to reflect post-Covid difficulties) show that the increase in internet users does not correspond to a significant growth in digital skills.
 This situation is also reflected in the annual report of ISTAT “Citizens and ICT 2019” (Cittadini e ICT 2019), in which a situation of overall lack of preparation of girls and boysto move consciously in the world pervaded by technologies.

 The National Digital School Plan (Piano Nazionale Scuola Digitale - Law 107/2015) is the guideline document of the Ministry of Education for the launch of an overall strategy of innovation of the Italian school and for a new positioning of its educational system in the digital age (Cf. 6).